 Properties of P-N Junction in Forward Bias

-- When any type of P-N junction is in forward bias, a resistor Rs must be converted in series with the diode.
+- When any type of P-N junction is in forward bias, a resistor Rs must be connected in series with the diode.

 - The function of the limiting resistance is to limit the forward current into the diode.

-- When a P-N junction is forward biased the majority carrier of P and N region will be moving toward the junction and this will reduce the region of immobile charges and therefore the width of the depletion layer is reduced.
+- When a P-N junction is forward biased, the majority carrier of the P and N region will be moving towards the junction, and this will reduce the region of immobile charges and, therefore, the width of the depletion layer is reduced.

-- Under forward bias, the field because of the space charge region and forward voltage Vd will be opposing each other.
-Hence, the resultant electric field is very small and it is experimentally found that the field is always directed from NàP
+- Under forward bias, the field, because of the space charge region and forward voltage Vd will be opposing each other.
+Hence, the resultant electric field is very small, and it is experimentally found that the field is always directed from N to P

 Case 1: If VD< V0 is applied.

 Barrier voltage (V0) is dominating.
-Hence no majority carrier will be crossing the junction.
-Hence, forward current is Zero (practically forward current is 10-12 to 10-15A), the diode is now forward biased and non-conducting i.e., it is in OFF state.
+Hence, no majority carrier will be crossing the junction.
+Thus, the forward current is Zero (practically, forward current is 10-12 to 10-15A), and the diode is now forward biased and non-conducting, i.e., it is in an OFF state.